Leonetienne/TornadoPlatoApp/readme.md

 * `LegacyCode/`: Old implementations such as a windows window

 ## How2cook
 Every build needs cmake.
 Install that.
-Some need SDL2 aswell.
+Some need SDL2 for presentation aswell.

 ### How2cook terminal player
 1. `cd _TestappTERM`